mikelangelo-project/scotty-workload-csdc/README.md

 # 1) Running On Openstack using heat template
 ### Prerequisites
-  - Openstack cloud with access to create 3 virtual machines, create network, 1 floating ip
+  - Openstack cloud with access to create 3 virtual machines, create network, 1 floating IP
   - Minimum of 14 GB  memory
   - Minimum of 3 VCPU
   - access to Openstack heat API